 The O&M for the technology would give a recommended inspection frequency that would be used in a permit.

-Third party testing of the technology (publication would count) AND Field testing is required.
+Third party testing of the technology (publication would count) AND field testing is required.

 Third party testing should consider the varying rainfall data in other states compared to Florida conditions.